reactionic/boilerplate-reactionic-meteor/README.md

 │       │   ├── Body.jsx # layout for everything.
 This is the top level route.
 This is important to set up IonBody correctly as it is the brain to all of React-Ionic.
 │       │   └── Main.jsx # layout for all pages while logged in.
 Provides side meu and nav bar etc.
 │       ├── pages
+│       │   ├── ClickMe.jsx # click me interactive page
 │       │   ├── HelloWorld.jsx # just shows the text
 │       │   ├── Login.jsx # login page
 │       │   ├── NotFound.jsx # obligatory 404 page
 │       │   ├── Signup.jsx # signup page
 │       │   └── Welcome.jsx # Welcome page.
-Shows current user informatino
+Shows current user information
 │       └── stylesheets
 │           ├── app.scss # some good css for the app, imports necessary css from React-Ionic │           └── index.js # add more lines here for other stylesheet imports.
 Sass, Less, doesn't matter as long as you have the correct meteor packages installed